 Quite appropriately, the new mural is displayed on Joe Banks road, Joseph Banks was a Sligo IRA volunteer in the civil war on the side of the anti-treaty side.
 Banks was one of the Noble Six, who was executed on Benbulben mountain in September 1922, by the Irish Free State Army.

 The art mural is painted by the talented visual artist Nik Purdy of Blow designs, the artwork is fantastic and looks like an old photograph.
-If you are visiting Sligo town, its worth taking a walk around to discover the other street art murals, highlights include the Maud Gonne mural and visit the Adelaide street car park for modern street art murals.
+If you are visiting Sligo town, it is worth taking a walk around to discover the other street art murals, highlights include the Maud Gonne mural and visit the Adelaide street car park for modern street art murals.